Enter your details to view and download the full PDF version

 Avoid dynamic ads and banners that will displace other page elements, and instead leave a large “placeholder” space for the ad to load into

-Now that we’ve armed you with a comprehensive list of tactics, it’s time to get to work.
+Now that we’ve armed you with a list of tactics, it’s time to get to work.
 Implement our simple four-step workflow to identify opportunities, improve your Core Web Vitals, and delight your users.
-To follow this workflow effectively, you’ll need to equip yourself with a dedicated Real User Monitoring tool, PageSpeed Insights, and Lighthouse.
+To follow this workflow effectively, you’ll need a dedicated Real User Monitoring tool, PageSpeed Insights, and Lighthouse.

 First off, take a glance at how your website is performing across all three metrics with Real User Monitoring.
-In Raygun, you can use the P75 toggle to see how your site stacks up against each CWV at a high level, and detect if there are any recent spikes or trends that require immediate attention.
+In Raygun, you can use the P75 toggle to see how your site stacks up against each Core Web Vital at a high level, and detect if there are any recent spikes or trends that require immediate attention.

 Since Core Web Vitals are calculated on a per-page basis, you’ll now need to identify the pages of your site that offer the greatest opportunities for improvement.
 There are three things to consider when shortlisting pages for further discovery: traffic, importance of page, and room for improvement.

 Modern RUM tools automatically group the slowest and most requested pages.
-This provides a great starting point to drill into individual pages and see how they score against each CWV.
+This provides a great starting point to drill into individual pages and see how they score against each Core Web Vital.
 Follow this process to identify a single page, or even better a specific Core Web Vital on a page, and continue to step 2.

 Now that you know what you want to improve, it's time to figure out how.